Skoda Rapid Spaceback review

 Engines, performance and drive

-The car fidgets over changes in surface in the road and never truly feels settled unless on the motorway.
-The Greenline model also comes with only one engine option, the 89bhp 1.6-litre diesel.
-It’s a little gruff on start up and especially higher up in the rev range.
+Skoda's Rapid fidgets over changes in surface in the road and never truly feels settled unless on the motorway.
+The 89bhp 1.6-litre diesel is a little gruff on start up and especially higher up in the rev range.
 Unfortunately, that VW Group 1.6 TDI is losing the battle for refinement when compared to newer diesels.
 It's louder than the Toyota Auris' 1.4-litre diesel and the Hyundai i30's 1.6-litre unit from the outside, although there’s enough sound insulation to make the Skoda quieter than the Toyota when on the move.

 What the Spaceback lacks in terms of driving appeal, it recoups when it comes to economy.
-The Spaceback Greenline is among the most fuel-efficient cars in its class returning 74.3mpg, while also being the only model in the range to dip below the 100g/km CO2 barrier.
+The 1.6 TDI Spaceback is among the most fuel-efficient cars in its class returning 74.3mpg, while also being the model mostly aimed at fleet buyers thanks to a lower CO2 figure than the petrol versions.

 Interior, design and technology

-The Rapid and Rapid Spaceback share similar styling with the more spacious and passenger-friendly Spaceback 179mm shorter in length.
-Both models are identical from the front grille to the rear doors, from where the Spaceback adopts the conventional hatchback shape.
+The Rapid and Rapid Spaceback share similar styling with the more spacious and passenger-friendly Octavia, espeically after a 2017 facelift.
+Both Rapid models are identical from the front grille to the rear doors, from where the Spaceback adopts the conventional hatchback shape.

 The roof is longer and from certain angles the bulky rear end, long nose and small wheels can make the Spaceback look a little awkward.
-You can also specify a Style Pack, a £1,100 option that adds gloss black detailing, a panoramic glass roof and extended tailgate glass.
+You can also specify a Style Pack that adds gloss black detailing, a panoramic glass roof and extended tailgate glass.
 This brings the rear window down to the top of the number plate recess – it’s certainly a talking point, and the Spaceback looks a bit plain without it.

 Inside, you’re greeted by the same dash design as in the Rapid hatch.
 It’s obvious that it has been built down to a cost, so you get lots of hard, black plastic, but the layout is logical and the switchgear feels robust.

-One major benefit the Spaceback has over the standard Rapid is that the thin rear door pillars and extra windows vastly improve over-the-shoulder visibility – it’s almost worth paying the extra for this alone.
+One major benefit the Spaceback has over the standard Rapid is that the thin rear door pillars and extra windows improve over-the-shoulder visibility – it’s almost worth choosing the Spaceback over the standard model for this alone.

 Practicality, comfort and boot space

 As the length of the Spaceback has been cut by 179mm boot space does suffer.
-At 415-litres its down 135-litres over the standard Rapid but the boot is still larger than the similar sized and more expensive VW Golf and Ford Focus.
-The boot is also low and wide making it easy to load and unload bulky items and although the rear seats fold, they don’t fold completely flat.
+At 415 litres, it's down 135 litres over the standard Rapid - but the boot is still larger than the similar sized and more expensive VW Golf and Ford Focus.
+The boot is also low, wide and uniformly square in shape, making it easy to load and unload bulky items and although the rear seats fold, they don’t fold completely flat.

-Rear seat space is reasonable, and a middle seat headrest is a £70 option.
-Elsewhere, Elegance models add an armrest with storage between the front seats.
+Rear seat space is reasonable, and some models add an armrest with storage between the front seats.
 The trouble is, this tends to get in the way when you’re changing gear – although it can be lifted out of the way.

 Reliability and Safety